Taller-1-Arq-de-Sistemas/perla-metro-users-service/README.md

 - `/healthz`: Liveness probe (process up).
 No external checks; returns `{ status: "ok" }`.
 - `/readyz`: Readiness probe (runs checks tagged as ready, e.g., DB connectivity) with JSON detail.
 - `/health`: Full health report for all checks with JSON detail.

-Render blueprint is configured to use `/healthz` as health check.

 ## Metrics